FRCTeam3255/2025_Robot_Code/.github/PULL_REQUEST_TEMPLATE/template.md

 A clear and concise description of what's in this pull request.

 **Completion Criteria**
-- [ ] Has met it's original completion criteria
+- [ ] Has met it's original testing criteria
 - [ ] Issue(s) have been linked to this Pull Request